-The <modelname>_io.json file, for example transport_io.json, is located in the <modelname>/conf directory.
+The <modelname>_io.json file, for example transport_io.json, holds the GAMS/MIRO data contract and is located in the <modelname>/conf_<modelname> directory.
 It contains the metadata of all input and output symbols defined between the

-This file has to be filled manually by the user.
+This file can be filled manually by the user.
+However, the easiest way for the configuration is the Configuration Mode.

 Like the <modelname>_io.json file, the structure of this file is based on a schema with which the file is validated when a MIRO app is started.